andreriesco/vscode-torizon-templates/assets/templatesDocumentationAssets/python3Console/README.md

 # Python 3 Console template

+import ReactPlayer from 'react-player';

-How to create a virtual enviroment on this template:
+How to create a virtual environment on this template:

  - Press F1
  - Select the command "Python: Create Environment"